What is the Difference Between CRM and eCRM ?

 Operational Scope

-Traditional CRM: In-person and Offline Interactions
+Traditional CRM: Ongoing Engagement between In-Person and Offline Interactions

 Interaction Channels

-CRM: Direct Mail, Phone Calls, Face-to-Face Meetings
+CRM Strategies: Direct Mail, Phone Calls, and Meetings

-eCRM: Emails, Social Media, Websites, Chatbots
+eCRM Strategies: Emails, Social Media, and Chatbots

 Data Management

-CRM: Manual Data Entry, Limited Automation
+CRM: Manual Data Entry with Limited Automation Features

-eCRM: Automated Data Collection, Advanced Analytics
+eCRM: Automated Data Collection with Advanced Analytics

 Customer Engagement

-CRM: Personalized Service through Human Interaction
+CRM: Delivering Personalized Service via Human Interaction

 Accessibility and Usability

-CRM: Accessed Primarily In-office
+CRM: Primarily Accessible In-Office

 Cost Considerations